 Don’t settle for what you are currently doing in REACTION to your partner.

-We know that you’re fed up with doing everything in the relationship and trying ideas that don’t seem to budge him
+We know that you’re fed up with doing everything in the relationship and trying ideas that don’t seem to budge him from his position.

 Here’s the thing…